Daughters with narcissistic mothers are fighting back in ways that no one sees.

 Now tell me, how do you recover from that and act like a normal adult?

 Narcissistic mothers make sure everyone in the family blames you.

 Many of us never know the truth and never recover.

-The family is 100% unanimous and agreed on one thing, that you’re the problem.
+The family is 100% unanimous and agreed on one thing; you’re the problem.

-Eventually, you are convinced that you’re a terrible person, you must be if you’re own mother doesn’t love you.
+Eventually, you’re convinced you’re a terrible person, and you must be if you’re own mother doesn’t love you.

-Deep down, you carry these lies with you, you believe them, and this is what convinces us that we can’t be good mothers.
+Deep down, you carry these lies with you.
+You believe them, which convinces us we can’t be good mothers.

 The reality is your whole life is, in fact, a lie.